LukeWBailey/lukewbailey.github.io/_posts/2016-01-31-luke-bailey-launches-website.md

 **Paralyzed by Permanence**

-*“The Internet is written in ink.
-It’s permanent.”*
+*"The Internet's not written in pencil, Mark, it's written in ink."*

 Actually, I think the metaphor can be taken even further.
 Every post we make, every update we post, every Tweet we send out into the void becomes like a tattoo on our digital bodies.